Discrete Variational Autoencoding via Policy Search: Experiments

 \section{Experiments}

 \paragraph{Datasets.} We evaluate on four domains of increasing scale and complexity.
 We will use the term \emph{block size} to denote the number of indices in the latent code (i.e., the maximum length of the transformer decoder), and the term \emph{vocab size} to denote the number of possible values each index can take (i.e., the number of embeddings in the VQ-VAE codebook).
 The datasets are as follows. \textbf{MNIST}: $28 \times 28$ (binary) with a 64-bit bottleneck (vocab size 256; block size 8). \textbf{CIFAR-10}: $32 \times 32$ with a 576-bit bottleneck (vocab size 512; block size 64). \textbf{ImageNet-256}: $256 \times 256$ with a 10{,}240-bit bottleneck (vocab size 1{,}024; block size 1{,}024). \textbf{LAFAN}: motion dataset ($\sim$4.6h expressive human motion, 5 subjects) with a 640-bit bottleneck (vocab size 1{,}024; block size 64).
-For LAFAN, motions are retargeted to the Unitree H1 robot and encoded as $32 \times 127$ tensors of relative poses.
+For LAFAN, motions are retargeted to the Unitree H1 robot and encoded as $32 \times 121$ tensors of relative poses.
 Across datasets, we enforce the same bottleneck size for all methods to ensure fair comparison.

-\paragraph{Architectures.} Our generative models follow prior work: a $512$-unit MLP for MNIST \citep{kingma2013auto}, and a ResNet decoder for CIFAR/ImageNet (with additionally a learnable variance clipped to $[0.01, 1.0]$) \citep{van2017neural}.
+\paragraph{Architectures.} We adopt an MLP generative model for MNIST (inspired by \citep{kingma2013auto}), and a ResNet decoder for CIFAR/ImageNet (with additionally a learnable variance clipped to $[0.01, 1.0]$) \citep{van2017neural}.
 The recognition model is a vision transformer \citep{alexey2020image}, enabling either autoregressive sampling (non-VQ methods) or direct encoding of codebook vectors (VQ methods) as depicted in Appendix~\ref{app:vit}.
 For completeness, we also tested the ResNet encoder from \citep{van2017neural} in the VQ setting, but observed no advantage.
 For LAFAN, both recognition and generative models are transformer-based (See Appendix~\ref{app:traj_nn}).
+Because VQ-based methods rely on a decoder-only transformer while ELBO-based methods use an encoder–decoder architecture, we increase the number of layers and hidden units in the VQ decoders to match their total parameter count as closely as possible to ours.